28 February 2019

 My friend John finally reached the punchline: “Partin’s going to find out that his grandfather fucked Castro up the ass and called him Jimmy!”

-Our laughter drowned the din coming from the dining room.
-We were on my balcony, overlooking Balboa Park to our east: 1,200 acres of rolling hills filled with dozens of gardens, museums, rolling bike trails, lush forests, and the San Diego Zoo.
-Less than a mile to our west, if we were in my friends’s Carleton and Linda’s condo, you’d see downtown skyscrapers, the airport, San Diego bay, and a glimpse of the navy’s underwater submarine base and the SEAL training area of Coronado Island.
+Our laughter drowned the din coming from the dining room, and a couple of people doubled over so hard they spilled their beers.
+Five of us were on my balcony, overlooking Balboa Park to our east: 1,200 acres of rolling hills filled with dozens of gardens, museums, rolling bike trails, lush forests, and the San Diego Zoo.
+Less than a mile to our west, if we were in the condo of my neighbors and friends, Carleton and Linda, you’d see downtown skyscrapers, the airport, San Diego bay, and a glimpse of the navy’s underwater submarine base and the SEAL training area of Coronado Island.
 It was late, and my friends were drunk.

 “Dude,” I said, “That was fucking hilarious!”

 I shrugged.
-Aran, who rarely asks direct questions, had asked a fair question given the party’s occasion: I was leaving on an early morning flight to Cuba, and would be gone at least a month.
+Levi, who rarely asks direct questions, had asked a fair question given the party’s occasion: I was leaving on an early morning flight to Cuba, and would be gone at least a month.
 I didn’t have a plan, and I hadn’t read my Lonely Planet yet.
 Amazon delivered it a few days before, along with a copy of “I Heard You Paint Houses: Frank “The Irishman” Sheeran & Closing the Case on Jimmy Hoffa.”
 Martin Scorcese scored $257 Million to make Frank’s memoir into a film, and my grandfather, Edward Grady Partin, had a small part in it.
-The Irishman wouldn’t be released until that summer, but everyone on my balcony knew the backstory, and my trip was dominating our conversation.
+I had nowhere to be for a month, and a brain full of names, descriptions, and stories; and an open mind to adapt to whatever happens, which the Tao Te Ching says is an ideal way to walk the path of enlightenment.
+Most friends can’t relate to that freedom, and they plan because they fear of not making the most of their measly two weeks a year of vacation.
+I was fortunate, and for almost thirty years I had taken an annual three month sabbatical without planning anything more than my departure flight.
+My friends knew this and rarely asked if I had a plan, but never before had I gone away hoping to learn something about my family.
+Levi’s question was relevant, and I had spent more time pondering what to do when I arrived in Cuba than I would discuss with my civilian friends, because I hadn’t told even my closest friends what I had been working on for years: an iterative improvement for democracy that aligned with modern technology.

 Ken grew up working the docks of New York City.
-When he was probably 35 or so, already aging too much to meet the demands of a stevedore, he somehow scored enough money to move to sunny and buy a few buildings in the relatively nascent San Diego, before it boomed and became America’s 7th largest city.
+When he was probably 35 or so, around Carleton’s age, Ken already aging too much to meet the demands of a stevedore.
+He somehow scored enough money to move to the relatively nascent San Diego and buy a few buildings no one wanted, before it boomed and became America’s 7th largest city and every piece of real estate quadrupled in value; even the crash of 2009 was a negligible dip compared to what people paid in the 1970’s, bringing a 1000% return on investment down to a still respectable 975%.
 Our vintage red brick building was a bargain back then, and a few others Ken bough in what were then rough neighborhoods of San Diego (though nothing compared to his neighborhood NYC in the 50’s, he told me) were practically steals.
 Ken loved our building and the southern Magnolia tree in front of it.

 “Those chinks would have to pry this place from my cold, dead fingers,” he told me early one morning, when he stopped by my balcony to collect quarters from our building’s laundermat.
 His accent was like you’d expect from an old dock worker from New York, nasally and harsh, and full of colorful words.